Ren halts before the massive gate, feet spread and shoulders back, like a high-noon gunslinger laying down the law.

-They go on autopilot, trading offers and counteroffers in a quick monotone.
-Before I know it, they’ve arrived at a price.
+They go on autopilot, trading offers and counteroffers in a quick, efficient monotone.
+A minute later, they arrive at a price.

 “May light find you in dark places.”
 Ren hands over a trio of coins.

 And then we’re off.
-Ren gives me the ward.
-I slip it around my neck.
+Ren gives me the ward and I slip it around my neck.

 “What uh…” I’m not sure how to ask about Lizard Guy’s race or species.
 “He’s Wildlyre, right?”